-GarlicGarlic may help improve your body’s metabolism of blood sugar, and it contains other compounds that have insulin-like effects.
+GarlicGarlic may help improve your body’s metabolism of blood sugar.
+It also contains other compounds that have insulin-like effects.
 Eating raw garlic on a daily basis could lower blood sugar levels in patients with type 1 or type 2 diabetes.

-Eating more vegetables gives your body the fiber, protein, and vitamins and minerals that help control your blood sugar levels, without all the calories and fat of other foods.
+Eating more vegetables gives your body the fiber, protein, vitamins and minerals.
+This can help you control your blood sugar levels without all the calories and fat of other foods.
 This helps prevent diabetes and cardiovascular problems.

-Studies have shown that the chronic inflammation caused by keeping a diet that’s high in fatty foods and leading a sedentary lifestyle increases your risk of heart attacks, and thwarts your body’s ability to absorb blood sugar.
+Studies have shown that chronic inflammation caused by maintaining a diet that’s high in fatty foods and leading a sedentary lifestyle increases your risk of heart attacks, and thwarts your body’s ability to absorb blood sugar.

-Green tea could be a solution because it increases your sensitivity to insulin and helps prevent the cardiovascular problems that are so commonly seen in patients with diabetes.
+Green tea could be a solution because it increases your sensitivity to insulin.
+Additionally, it helps prevent the cardiovascular problems that are so commonly seen in patients with diabetes.

-NutsRegular consumption of nuts could help reduce the risk of heart problems and cardiovascular disease in patients with diabetes.
+NutsRegular consumption of nuts could help reduce the risk of cardiovascular disease in patients with diabetes.
 Nuts contain omega-3 and essential fatty acids that help rid the bloodstream of excessive glucose levels.

-Cherries contain anthocyanins, which improve any problems with insulin resistance, reduce blood sugar levels, and alleviate inflammation.
+Cherries contain anthocyanins, which improve any problems with insulin resistance, reduce glucose levels, and alleviate inflammation.